pablogs9/husarnet-docs/docs/manual-dashboard.md

 ### Details

-The Web UI URL has form `https://fcXXXXXXXXXXXXXX-PORT.husarnetusers.com` where `fcXXXXXXXXXXXXXX` is the Husarnet device IP (without colons) and `PORT` is the TCP port of the service running on a device.
+The Web UI URL has a form of `https://fcXXXXXXXXXXXXXX-PORT.husarnetusers.com` where `fcXXXXXXXXXXXXXX` is the Husarnet device IP (without colons) and `PORT` is the TCP port of the service running on a device.
 For security, only ports 8000 and 8001 are allowed.
-URLs in form `https://fcXXXXXXXXXXXXXX-PORT.husarnetusers.com/__port_PORT2/` (e.g. `https://fcXXXXXXXXXXXXXX-8000.husarnetusers.com/__port_8001/`) are special - PORT2 overwrites PORT.
+URLs in a form of  `https://fcXXXXXXXXXXXXXX-PORT.husarnetusers.com/__port_PORT2/` (e.g. `https://fcXXXXXXXXXXXXXX-8000.husarnetusers.com/__port_8001/`) are special - PORT2 overwrites PORT.
 This form is useful for accessing websocket servers.

 <!-- ## Account security